-SECONDARY AND P-12 EDUCATION
+SECONDARYAND P-12 EDUCATION

-Programs Chair: Dr. Sheryl Venable Professor: Dr. Queen H. Brown Assistant Professors: Dr. Alanna Bowie, Dr. Rebecca Short
+Associate Dean: Dr. Melanie Thornton Professor: Dr. Queen H. Brown Associate Professor: Dr. Rebecca Short Assistant Professors: Dr. Alanna Bowie,

 Georgia Southwestern State University offers programs leading to certification in secondary education in English, History, Political Science, and Mathematics.
 A P-12 program is offered which leads to certification in Music.
 These programs complement a strong academic background in the teaching field while providing the knowledge, skills, and experiences that are prerequisite to effective instruction.

 Candidates who plan to teach grades 6-12 must enroll in the appropriatesecondary program.
-Requirements for each program are established jointly by the School of Education and the School of Computing and Mathematics or the College of Arts and Sciences and respective departments.
-Candidates are assigned academic advisors from within the respective academic school or department and the School of Education.
-The School of Education plans and schedules courses in the professional sequence.
+Requirements for each program are established jointly by the School of Education and the College of Arts and Sciences and respective departments.
+Candidates are assigned academic advisors from within the respective academic school or department and the College of Education.
+The College of Education plans and schedules courses in the professional sequence.
 All programs are designed to lead to eligibility for the initial teaching certificate in Georgia.

 Candidates should be familiar with the BASIC REQUIREMENTS FOR ALL UNDERGRADUATE TEACHER EDUCATION PROGRAMS listed previously, denoting requirements specifically for Teacher Education candidates.
-Changes in major program requirements must be approved in writing by the Dean of the School of Education and the dean of the appropriate academic school or college.
+Changes in major program requirements must be approved in writing by the Dean of the College of Education and the dean of the appropriate academic school or college.